 Does it matter if the person being hazed agrees to the activity?

-What is the penalty if I'm found guilty of hazing?
+What is the penalty if I'm found responsible for hazing?

 Can an organization be found guilty of hazing?